Dimensioners that measure anything from parcels to pallets

 Different ways to deploy

 Some teams mount cameras at static stations, others place them on mobile carts, and larger facilities run them on conveyors.
-The technology doesn’t lock you into one model, which makes scaling less painful.
+This dimensioning technology doesn’t lock you into one model, which makes scaling less painful.

 Lower total cost over time